cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 curve, or its concrete representation in Montgomery form, or the specific Diffie-Hellman mechanism.
 This document uses the term "Curve25519" to refer to the abstract underlying curve, as recommended in [@Naming].
-More concretely, the abstract Edwards form of the curve we refer to here as "Curve25519", is in [@?RFC7748] referred to following the curve designer's retroactive renaming to "edwards25519" and its isogenous Montgomery form is therein referred to as "curve25519", following the shifting conventions stemming from its alternate usage in conjuction with Diffie-Hellman key exchanges.
+The abstract Edwards form of the curve we refer to here as "Curve25519" is in [@?RFC7748] referred to as "edwards25519" and its isogenous Montgomery form is referred to as "curve25519".

-Elliptic curve points in this document are represented in extended Edwards coordinates in the `(x, y, z, t)` format [@Twisted].
+Elliptic curve points in this document are represented in extended Edwards coordinates in the `(x, y, z, t)` format [@Twisted], also called extended homogeneous coordinates in Section 5.1.4 of [@?RFC8032].
 Field elements are values modulo p, the Curve25519 prime 2^255 - 19 or the edwards448 prime 2^448 - 2^224 - 1, as specified in Sections 4.1 and 4.2 of [@RFC7748], respectively.
 All formulas specify field operations unless otherwise noted.

 The `|` symbol represents a constant-time logical OR.

 The notation `array[A:B]` means the elements of `array` from `A` to `B-1`.
 That is, it is exclusive of `B`.
 Arrays are indexed starting from 0.

-In this document, a `byte` is an 8-bit entity (also known as "octet") and a `bytestring` is an ordered sequence of bytes.
+A byte is an 8-bit entity (also known as "octet") and a byte string is an ordered sequence of bytes.
+A N-byte string is a byte string of N bytes length.

+Element encodings are presented as hex encoded byte strings with whitespace added for readability.

 <reference anchor='Twisted' target='https://eprint.iacr.org/2008/522'>
     <front>